Meet Our Staff

 We are a team of dedicated professionals working to make improve the lives of everyone impacted by cancer.

-As Senior Director of Donor Experience, I look forward to building relationships with participants, donors, organizations, and their families.
+I look forward to building relationships with participants, donors, organizations, and their families.
 Understanding their journey with the Center helps us to continually enhance programs and services for those we serve.

 Megan McMahon, PhD